 Crone, Meccan Trade and the Rise of Islam (Piscataway, NJ: Gorgias Press, 2004).

 Gibson claims the exceptions face halfway between Petra and Mecca.
-Dan Gibson, The Sacred City: Discovering the Real Birthplace of Islam (Glasshouse Media, 2017); also Qur’anic Geography (Surrey, BC: Independent Scholars Press, 2011).
-Missing in both Gibson’s book and film is precise archeological evidence for each of the mosques studied.
+Missing in both Gibson’s book and film is precise archaeological evidence for each of the mosques studied.
 And no amount of cinematic wizardry can make up for this lack.
+Qur’anic Geography and The Sacred City: Discovering the Real Birthplace of Islam.

 Many American mosques face southeast, based on Mecca’s direction on a flat map, while others face northeast, based on the shortest distance around the globe.

-http://www.muslimheritage.com/article/from-petra-back-to-makka Accessed July 8, 2018.
-King has written numerous books and articles on early qibla determination.
+http://www.muslimheritage.com/article/from-petra-back-to-makkaarticles Accessed July 8, 2018.
+King has written numerous articles and books on early qibla determination.

 Hence, the only explanation for any early mosques accurately oriented toward either Petra or Mecca—if, indeed, any exist—is coincidence.